WHLO

-WHLO (640 AM) is a commercial radio station licensed to Akron, Ohio, featuring a conservative talk format.
-Owned by iHeartMedia, the station serves both the Akron and Canton metro areas.
-WHLO's studios are located in North Canton while its transmitter is in the Akron suburb of Norton.
+WHLO (640 AM) is a commercial radio station licensed to Akron, Ohio, United States, featuring a conservative talk format.
+Owned by iHeartMedia, the station serves the Akron and Canton metro areas with programming from ABC News Radio, Fox News Radio and Premiere Networks.
+WHLO's studios are located in North Canton and its transmitter is sited in Copley Township.
+Along with a standard analog transmission, WHLO is available online via iHeartRadio.